Teardrop Breast Implants: What to Consider?

 Good overall health: You should be in good overall health.
 This means they should be free of any serious medical conditions that could increase the risk of complications during or after surgery.

 Stable weight: You should have a stable weight before breast surgery.
-Significant changes in weight can affect the appearance of your breasts and the results of the surgery.
+Significant changes in your weight can affect the appearance of your breasts and the results of the surgery.

 Things to Avoid

-No history of breast cancer: Women who have a history of breast cancer may not be a candidate for breast augmentation surgery.
+No history of breast cancer: Women who have a history of breast cancer may not be a suitable candidate for breast augmentation surgery.
 This is because breast implants can interfere with breast cancer screening methods.

 Choosing the Right Size and Shape